-3. It helps you waste less time on bad interviews.
+3. Waste less time on bad interviews

 A consistent approach helps weed out poor candidates and leaves you with the best applicants for the rest of the recruitment process.
-And hitting the primary recruitment KPIs becomes that much easier when every hiring pipeline stage is optimized for best performance.
+The cool thing about that is that hitting your primary recruitment KPIs becomes that much easier when every hiring pipeline stage is optimized for the best performance.

-4. It improves the candidate experience.
+4. Improve the candidate experience

 So, now that you know why shortlisting is essential, it’s time to see how it’s done.
 If you’re building a process to shortlist candidates, here are some things to consider to make it a great one.